Surgery at Penn State College of Medicine

 As part of the University's commitment to translational research, the department is committed to innovative clinical research and technology transfer.
 Through the Technology Transfer Laboratory, promising advances in technology, surgical techniques and basic science observations can be developed and moved to the patient's bedside.

-The Department of Surgery has 70 clinical faculty organized in 11 divisions.
+The Department of Surgery has more than 90 clinical faculty organized in 11 divisions.

-Several areas within the department achieved accreditation, including the Penn State Breast Center (NAPBC accredited), Penn State Surgical Weight Loss Program (MBASQIP designated Center of Excellence), the Penn State Abdominal Transplant Program (UNOS certified).
-We also have Pennsylvania’s only Level I pediatric and adult trauma program (PTSF accredited).
+Several areas within the department have achieved accreditation, including the Penn State Breast Center (NAPBC-accredited), Penn State Surgical Weight Loss (MBASQIP-designated Center of Excellence) and Penn State Abdominal Transplant Program (UNOS-certified).
+Penn State Health also has Pennsylvania’s only Level I pediatric and adult trauma program (PTSF-accredited).

 Annual departmental statistics include more than 4,500 hospital admissions, 15,000 operative cases and 93,000 outpatient clinic visits.